 Degree Apprenticeships are a great solution for developing new skills within your existing workforce and also for bringing an injection of enthusiastic and enterprising talent into your organisation.

 We are here to support you to identify the most suitable candidates for your roles, who can rapidly progress within your business as they develop the new capabilities that result from studying an apprenticeship.

 We will also support you to list your vacancy on the National Apprenticeship Service website, the most widely used portal for apprenticeships nationwide.

-Our Apprenticeship Open Evenings, which are run approximately four times per year, provide employers with a great opportunity to make direct connections with potential candidates.
+Our Apprenticeship open evenings, which are run approximately three times per year, provide employers with a great opportunity to make direct connections with potential candidates.
 The exhibition at our open evening is a lively space, where interested applicants will be looking for information about you as an employer and your roles.

 We can facilitate assessment centres, where you can observe and interact with a pool of candidates, while they complete task-based activities, individually and in groups.
 This service is offered complimentary to our employer partner organisations when organised at our Manchester campus.